Timeline | Sample Projects | Frequently Asked Questions

 What if my company has a project that is not in one of the countries listed?

-Please contact Debbie Williams (email@example.com) in the GBP Program Office and she will be able to assist you.
+Please contact Paul Friga (email@example.com) or Shannon McKeen (firstname.lastname@example.org) in the GBP Program Office and they will be able to assist you.

 When would our company receive the final project report?

 Your team will do a final presentation the end of May and at that time will present final project findings and recommendations to company representatives (on May 27th).

 Company applications are being accepted now through October 1, 2014.
 We encourage you to apply as early as possible that way we can be in search for students with the background that your project requires.
 Please see the How to Apply page for the online application.

 When will I know if my project has been accepted and matched to a student team?

 Matching of projects and teams will take place in early-November and you will be notified of results by late November.
 If the GBP Selection Committee has been able to assign a team to you, you will be asked to commit, in writing, to the terms to which you tentatively agreed when you submitted your application.